Connect with others who understand.

 You can help reduce symptoms related to Raynaud’s by:

-• Using warm water instead of cold
+• Using warm water or lukewarm water instead of cold water when showering or bathing

-• Avoiding contact with cold objects
+• Avoiding contact with cold objects, such as iced beverages

 3. Sensitivity to Chemicals